carl24k/fight-churn/README.md

 ## Note from the Author

 Before you can load data or run the code you have to do some setup on your system.
 If you never have done this before it may seem like a lot of work, and it kind of is, but this amount of setup is routine when you begin to work with a new technology.
-These are basic setup instructions that should work for most people using either shell Python, Jupyter Notebook, or an IDE, on either Mac or Windows.
+These  setup instructions should work for most people using either shell Python, Jupyter Notebook, or an IDE, on either Mac or Windows.
 That said, I must apologize because I am neither an expert in PostgreSQL nor an expert in Python, but I am about to give a lot of advice on how to setup and use these technologies - if you find I am not doing things the best way, or just not how you would have done it, please be patient.
 If you want to make things better please help help out! :)

 ## **Setup Instructions**